 In the digital era, maintenance is no longer defined by repairing equipment after failure.
 With real-time optimization becoming the standard, manufacturers are entering a new phase where data and technology dictate when, how, and at what scale maintenance should be performed.
 This shift is more than a change of tools; it represents a fundamental transformation in how businesses perceive and manage their production systems.

-Predictive maintenance integrates industrial IoT sensors, artificial intelligence, and advanced ICT infrastructure to enable precise forecasting.
+Predictive maintenance integrates industrial IoT sensors, artificial intelligence, and advanced ICT (Information and Communication Technologies) infrastructure to enable precise forecasting.
 Companies can move beyond reactive responses, reduce downtime, extend equipment lifecycles, and optimize costs with a level of accuracy that traditional methods cannot match.

 Production engineer monitoring and analyzing predictive maintenance data for industrial equipment.

 Industry data underscores the urgency of change.
-More than 90% of manufacturers worldwide still rely on traditional models, leaving them vulnerable to unplanned shutdowns and costly emergency repairs.
+More than 90% of manufacturers worldwide still implement traditional industrial equipment maintenance models (Reactive and Preventive), leaving them vulnerable to unplanned shutdowns and costly emergency repairs.
 This reality places significant financial pressure on executives and creates unsustainable workloads for technical teams tasked with managing crises rather than preventing them.

 Engineers performing equipment inspection and maintenance.